alpha-wolf-jin/ocp-azure-UPI/README.md

 INFO Install complete!
-INFO To access the cluster as the system:admin user when using 'oc', run 'export KUBECONFIG=/root/aro06/auth/kubeconfig' INFO Access the OpenShift web-console here: https://console-openshift-console.apps.aro.example.opentlc.com INFO Login to the console with user: "kubeadmin", and password: "e7w3D-iao78-tYZox-7gKC9" INFO Time elapsed: 2s
+INFO To access the cluster as the system:admin user when using 'oc', run 'export KUBECONFIG=/root/aro06/auth/kubeconfig' INFO Access the OpenShift web-console here: https://console-openshift-console.apps.aro.example.opentlc.com INFO Login to the console with user: "kubeadmin", and password: "XXXXXXXXXXXXX" INFO Time elapsed: 2s
 ```